Elizabeth Triegaardt: Later life

 In 1986, while still performing with CAPAB Ballet, Triegaardt was appointed director of the University of Cape Town School of Dance.
 In addition to strengthening the program of training in classical ballet, she introduced contemporary dance and African dance majors to reflect the diversity of theatrical dance forms that had emerged in cities and towns around the country.
-The degree program offered under her aegis was the first one recognized in South Africa.
+The degree programme offered under her aegis was the first one recognized in South Africa.
 From 1997 to 2004, as the executive chairman of the Cape Town City Ballet, she was an effective advocate for preserving the classical repertory and for encouraging the work of South African choreographers.
-In 2011, she retired from her post as head of the university dance department but continued to host a weekly program on Fine Music Radio.
-Called Invitation to the Dance, it was for many years a popular Sunday program with radio listeners in Cape Town.
+In 2011, she retired from her post as head of the university dance department but continued to host a weekly programme on Fine Music Radio called Invitation to the Dance.
+She served as the honorary executive director of Cape Town City Ballet until 2018.

 Awards

 In 1975, Triegaardt received the Nederburg Prize for her contribution to ballet, with specific mention of her performance of the Lilac Fairy in David Poole's production of The Sleeping Beauty.
 In 2003, she received an award from the Western Cape premier, Ebrahim Rasool, for meritorious service to the arts in the province.
-She received a second award from the Western Cape Department of Cultural Affairs and Sport in 2009.
-In July 2019 Elizabeth Triegaardt received her Fellowship Award for lifetime services to classical dance and the Royal Academy of Dance, awarded by Dame Darcy Bussell at the graduation ceremony for the Academy in London.
+She received a second award from the Western Cape Department of Cultural Affairs and Sport in 2009, and her third in 2017.
+In July 2019 Triegaardt received her Fellowship Award for lifetime services to classical dance and the Royal Academy of Dance, awarded by Dame Darcy Bussell at the graduation ceremony for the Academy in London.

-Personal life

-Triegaardt married Dr. Gwyn Griffiths in April 1971.
-Throughout their joint professional careers, they resided in a pleasant suburb of Cape Town, at the base of fabled Table Mountain on the shore of Table Bay.